learningequality/ricecooker/docs/platform/content_workflows.md

     licensing information, and tips about content transformations that might be necessary.
   - `(2)`: your main task as a chef author is to implement all the extraction and content transformation described in the spec.
-If you run into any kind of difficulties with this step post a question in the LE slack channel `#sushi-chefs` and someone from the content team will be able to assist you.
+If you run into any kind of difficulties with these steps, post a question in the LE slack channel `#sushi-chefs` and someone from the content team will be able to assist you.
     For example, "Hello @here I'm having trouble with the {{cookiecutter.channel_name}} chef because X and Y cannot be organized according to the spec because Z."